Cook Islands

 The Cook Islands (Note: Rarotongan: Kūki ‘Airani; Kūki Airani) is an island country in Polynesia, part of Oceania, in the South Pacific Ocean.
+While self-governing, the country is in free association with New Zealand.
 It consists of 15 islands whose total land area is approximately 236.7 km2.
 The Cook Islands Exclusive Economic Zone (EEZ) covers 1,960,027 km2 of ocean.
-Avarua on the main island of Rarotonga is the capital.
+The capital is Avarua, located on the island of Rarotonga.